prateekstark/Flipbook/README.md

 # Flipbook

-Flipbook is a special-language compiler for describing flipbooks and implement a compiler for this language that can convert a flipbook description into a printable PDF or GIF.
+Flipbook is a special-language compiler for describing flipbooks and finally converting this flipbook description into a printable PDF or GIF.

 ## Installation